rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 commitment transaction will not be processed in a timely manner (see "Risks With HTLC Timeouts").

-A node MAY fail the connection if the `update_fee` range is not acceptable.
+The receiving node MAY fail the connection if the `update_fee` is too high.

-As the commitment transaction is only used in failure cases, it is suggested that the minimum fee be the estimated rate required for a transaction to enter the next 6 blocks, and the maximum fee to be at least five times the fee rate estimated for entry into the next block.
+As the commitment transaction is only used in failure cases, it is suggested that `fee_rate` be twice the amount estimated to allow entry into the next block, and that nodes accept a `fee_rate` up to ten times that same estimate.

-Fields are as follows:
-* `min_rate`: minimum satoshis per 1000 bytes.
-* `max_rate`: maximum satoshis per 1000 bytes (inclusive).

 ### update_fee message format ###

     message update_fee {
-      required uint64 min_rate = 1;
+      required uint32 fee_rate = 1;
-      required uint64 max_rate = 2;
     }

 ## Signing HTLCs So Far: update_commit and update_revocation ##